 - and more.

-This spring, the workshop will take place during the weekend of May 17-18 in Brooklyn, from 11 am to 7 pm.
-There will be scheduled breaks during the workshop days, and we will provide breakfast (including tea and coffee), lunch, snacks, and beverages to all participants.
+This spring, the workshop will take place during the weekend of May 17-18 (Saturday and Sunday) in Brooklyn.
+We will meet from 9:30 am to 5 pm on Saturday and 11 am to 6:30 pm on Sunday.
+We will provide meals, snacks, and beverages to all participants during the workshop.
 Participants must commit to being present for the entire weekend.

-Some participants are writers who want to be able to market themselves and their work better while some work with nonprofit organizations and want to get more media attention for their work on sex workers’ rights.
-Some have had negative experiences with the media or don’t often have a place within the sex workers’ rights movement and want to be better prepared, so we’re firmly committed to diversity, both in terms of demographics and experiences.
+Some participants are writers who want to be able to market themselves and their work better while some work with activist groups and want to get more media attention for their work on sex worker rights.
+Some have had negative experiences with the media or don’t often have a place within the sex worker rights movement and want to be better prepared.
+We’re firmly committed to diversity, both in terms of demographics and experiences.

 The workshop is led by Audacia Ray, Founder and Director of the Red Umbrella Project, and co-facilitated by Emma Caterine, Community Organizer with RedUP.
 We may also be joined by guest experts throughout the weekend.